-From the 2020-21 income year you will be required in your R&D supplementary return to provide information on the expenditure you have incurred on your R&D, allocated to each project.
+You will be required in your R&D supplementary return to provide information on the expenditure you have incurred on your R&D, allocated to each project.
 Because you will have already provided information on your R&D activity as part of the general approval process, you will not have to provide that information again and it will pre-populate into your supplementary return.
 You will however be asked for a declaration that your activities have not materially changed from how you described them in your general approval application.

-If your activities have materially changed from how you described them in your general approval application, they will only be eligible if you have applied to vary your approval application within the specified timeframes (by 7 May of the following income year for most businesses).
+If your activities have materially changed from how you described them in your general approval application, they will only be eligible if you have applied to vary your approval application within the specified timeframes (by 30 June of the following income year for most businesses).